3c6c/discordautoupdate/README.md

 clone and run this script anywhere you like and it will install latest discord image from discord website in '/tmp' directory and extract its contents.
 Once the contents are extracted it will be copied to '/opt/Discord/' directory and then you can close the terminal and run discord so that it can update itself.

+Make Sure: File permissions are set correctly for all users to execute the script use `chmod +x discordupdate`

 Any Issue/Suggestions are highly appreciated!